 Need a passport in a hurry?
 You absolutely can get one quickly, and you absolutely do not have to pay someone else to do it for you.
-Take not that there are a lot of scammy services that take your money to do exactly what you can do yourself -- and they'll usually be right at the top of the search page results in Google.
+Take note that there are a lot of scammy services that take your money to do exactly what you can do yourself—and they'll usually be right at the top of the search page results in Google.

 How to Check Your Passport Status

-The government provides a simple way to check on your passport application status online, which is especially useful if you've got a trip fast-approaching and need to get your hands on it before you leave.
+The government provides a simple way to check the status of your passport application online, which is especially useful if you've got a trip fast-approaching and need to get your hands on it before you leave.

 Where Do You Need a Passport?